PPTZZ/Node-TS-template/README.md

 # Node-TS-template
-This is a basic node.js server written in TS and using express Run "npm start" or "nodemon" to start the server.
+This is a basic node.js server written in TS and using express<br/>
+Run "npm start" or "nodemon" to start the server.<br/>
-Don't forget to configure your .env files
+Don't forget to configure your .env files.<br/>